sketchbuch/configure_linux/README.md

 - Check mms has access to fonts installed by stephen
 - Check if ms has password stars
 - Check software installed for stephen
+- Remove curl from which ever profile isn't first

 ## Manual Todos